sulemvn7/04_express_33791096/README.md

 # My Express App

 ## Description
-MyPage is a simple web application built using Node.js and Express.
+MyExpress is a simple web application built using Node.js and Express.
 It demonstrates routing, parameterized routes, serving static HTML files, and route chaining.
 The app includes the following routes:
 - `/` : Homepage displaying a welcome message